 Rethunk Junk Paint Review

-Are you looking to give your furniture a makeover?
+Are you looking to give your beloved piece at home a makeover?
 If so, you might have heard about Rethunk Junk Paint!
-But is it any good for painting furniture??
-Here is our Rethunk Junk Paint Review!
+But is it any good for furniture??
+Here is our Rethunk Junk Paint review!

 They claim that it’s easy to use and creates a beautiful finish.
-But, how does it compare to other types of furniture paint, and what things do you need to know about before you start painting?
+But how does it compare to these other types of paint for furniture, and what things do you need to know about it before you start using it?
+Let’s dive in!

 One of my favorite things to do as a furniture painter is to try new paints out.
 Over on Facebook, I have had MANY people tell me to try Rethunk Junk Paint out because they love it.